 In the context of a multiple index table, an index is a particular ordering of the elements in the table.
 Multiple index indices allow the same data in one table to be viewed as different data structures by specifying the specific index on the table.
 EOSIO multiple index tables allow for up to 16 unique indices.

 Inline actions request other actions that need to be executed as part of the original calling action.
 Inline actions operate with the same scopes and authorities of the original transaction, and are guaranteed to execute with the current transaction.
 These can effectively be thought of as nested transactions within the calling transaction.
 If any part of the transaction fails, the inline actions will unwind with the rest of the transaction.

-A block is considered irreversible (i.e. immutable) on an EOSIO based blockchain when 2/3rd of the currently elected block producers have acknowledged it.
+Irreversible blocks are blocks that contain confirmed, final transactions.
+A block is considered irreversible (i.e., immutable) on an EOSIO-based blockchain when a supermajority, consisting of 2/3rds plus one of the currently elected block producers have confirmed the block.

 keosd is the component that securely stores EOSIO keys in wallets. keosd = key + eos

 1/10000 of an EOS (token)

 A Merkle tree is a tree in which every leaf node is labelled with the hash of a data block, and every non-leaf node is labelled with the cryptographic hash of the labels of its child nodes.
 Hash trees allow efficient and secure verification of the contents of large data structures.